 Antique & Vintage Showcase

-Our one-of-a-kind antique and vintage museum collection will take you on a journey from the 19th century to the 1950's showcasing old-fashioned, conversation pieces donated to the museum by those who grew up in the Texas Hill Country.
+Our one-of-a-kind antique and vintage museum collection will take you on a journey from the 1800's to the 1950's showcasing old-fashioned, conversation pieces donated to the museum by those who grew up in the Texas Hill Country.

 Around one hundred million years ago, the Central Texas area was a shallow sea with an abundance of sea and animal life and thus many fossils from this time period found locally on display.
 If on a tour, you can find some of your own to keep!

 Old Time Farm Equipment

 Come see our extensive outdoor display of historical farming accessories used in the Texas Hill Country area from the time of the first pioneer families.

 Also see the Canyon Lake Dam Construction exhibit,